fbpx

 Community Service Programs

-These programs, such as AmeriCorps, provide a unique opportunity to those who are undecided about their next step or who already have an interest in community service.
-You can work at nonprofits, schools, public agencies, and community and faith-based groups across the country doing work in areas such as education, disaster relief, technology, and neighborhood revitalization.
-These programs typically last 9 to 12 months and you’re usually paid a monthly stipend and/or receive money toward your education.
-To learn more about AmeriCorps and the variety of options available, check out this resource.
+Programs such as AmeriCorps provide a unique opportunity to anyone who’s undecided about next steps or who already has an interest in community service.
+You can work at nonprofits, schools, public agencies, and community- and faith-based groups across the country in areas such as education, disaster relief, technology, and neighborhood revitalization.
+These programs typically last nine to 12 months, and you’re usually paid a monthly stipend or receive money toward your education.
+Learn more about AmeriCorps and the variety of program options available, including FEMA Corps and National Civilian Conservation Corps.

-Another option after high school is to join the military.
-The United States military branches include the Army, Navy, Air Force, Coast Guard, Marines, and the National Guard.
-You can choose to enlist full-time after high school, or you can also join the military through college programs and after college as an officer.
-A big benefit to military service is that the US government will often pay for all or part of your postsecondary education before, during or after your service.
+The United States military branches include the Army, Navy, Air Force, Coast Guard, Marines, and National Guard.
+You can enlist full-time after high school, or you can join the military through college programs like ROTC.
+The U.S. government will often pay for all or part of your education after high school before, during, or after your service.
 To learn more about military options, contact your local recruiting office.

 Full-Time Employment

-After spending 13+ years in school, you may want to get out in the “real world” and start earning money.
-In addition to making money, full-time employment can also teach you how to support yourself (for example, live on your own and pay your own bills), help you figure out what you want to do, and it can also help you get your foot in the door in an industry of interest.
-Keep in mind, though, that additional training is often required to earn a better income, which may mean attending college in some shape or form in order to increase your earning potential.
+After spending 13 years in school, you may want to get out in the real world and start earning money.
+A full-time job can teach you how to support yourself, help you earn money to pay for higher education, figure out what you want to do, and help you get your foot in the door sooner in an industry of interest.
+You may find, however, that additional training will be required to earn a better income, which may mean attending college at some point to increase your earning potential.
+But work experience carries more weight with many employers these days.

 Get Help Now